Back row - Timothy Black ’20, Prof. Amy Evrard, Haley Shultz ’21, Prof. Anne Douds, Utkarsh Uprety ’20; Prof. Ivanova Reyes, Shanzea Sarewar ’20

 In order to be considered for a Kolbe Summer Research Fellowship, applicants must have earned at least a 3.0 GPA at the time of application.
 The project proposal must be directly linked to the applicant’s academic program and this connection must be articulated within the proposal.
 For example, the applicant can begin or complete a research project linked to a course, a course cluster, or a specific interest related to his/her major or minor.
 Juniors might use their summer project to form the basis for a senior thesis or capstone.
 Project topics must be in the humanities, arts, social sciences, or interdisciplinary in nature.

-Please be aware that if selected to be a Kolbe Fellow, the awardee is expected to conduct the majority of the activities associated with the project on campus during the program period, May 28- August 2, 2019.
+Please be aware that if selected to be a Kolbe Fellow, the awardee is expected to conduct the majority of the activities associated with the project on campus during the program period, May 25- July 31, 2022.
 The intent of the Kolbe program is to create a community of scholars at Gettysburg so you need to be present in order to both contribute and benefit, as well as to attend the luncheon meetings.
 There are obvious exceptions to this residency requirement.
-If your discipline is such that field work is an integral component e.g., an archaeological dig for an Anthropology major, being away from campus during the program is acceptable.
-If you are traveling with your mentor to do on-site data collection, that would be another example of an acceptable exception.
-If you’re in doubt, the best thing to do is to contact Maureen Forrestal (email@example.com), Assistant Provost for Student Scholarly Engagement, to see if your project plans merit special consideration.
+If the candidate's discipline is such that field work is an integral component e.g., an archaeological dig for an Anthropology major, being away from campus during the program is acceptable.
+If the candidate is traveling with their mentor to do on-site data collection, that would be another example of an acceptable exception.
+If there is doubt, the best thing to do is to contact Maureen Forrestal (firstname.lastname@example.org), Assistant Provost for Student Scholarly Engagement, to see if the project plans merit special consideration.